Main menu

 Lead or no lead...

-On a public right of way, you don’t have to keep your dog on a lead – but it must always be under close control.
-If you can not completely rely on its obedience, it is better to keep it on a lead.
+On a public right of way, you don’t have to keep your dog on a lead – but they must always be under close control.
+If you can not completely rely on their obedience, it is better to keep it on a lead.
 Flexible leads are available which will allow your dog the freedom to explore and give you the control of bringing them back to you when you need them to be.

 Other people